erasmus-without-paper/ewp-reference-connector/doc/activities/WP5.3-Development-of-connectors-by-WP-partners-starting-from-specifiactions-for-reference-connector/WP5.3.1 - Management of development.md

 * :x: means that the API is **not applicable** for the specified parter
 * - means that the development is **not started** yet

-* :computer: testserver is public and added to the registry
+* :computer: test server is public and added to the registry